auth0/auth0.js/README.md

 ##### SSO disabled

-If you don't want to use SSO in your application, you can pass the `sso: false` option to the `login` method.
+If you explicitly don't want SSO enabled in your application, you can pass the `sso: false` option to the `login` method.
 The result is that when a login occurs, Auth0 performs a CORS POST request (or in IE8 or 9 a JSONP request) against a special "resource owner" endpoint (`/ro`), which allows users to authenticate by sending their username and password.
+Also, no SSO cookie is set.

-This produces a couple important constraints:
+There are a couple important constraints at play when SSO is disabled:

-* Because the `/ro` requires a username and password, you must provide them in the options passed to the `login` method
+* Because the `/ro` endpoint requires credentials, the `username` and `password` options must be passed to the `login` method
 * It's not possible to use Popup Mode when SSO is disabled, even if you pass `popup: true`

 This leaves you with a call to the `login` method that looks something like this: